Chinese mystery box maker Pop Mart rakes in millions from millennial fans

 “Working pressure is huge for young people, and when I see these beautiful figurines on my desk, I’m cheered up.
 Some people prefer fresh flowers on their desk, and they are flowers for me,” said Wu.

-Reporting by Sophie Yu in Beijing and Brenda Goh in Shanghai; Additional Reporting by Scott Murdoch in Hong Kong
+Reporting by Sophie Yu in Beijing and Brenda Goh in Shanghai; Additional Reporting by Scott Murdoch in Hong Kong; Editing by Richard Pullin and Mark Potter

 Our Standards: The Thomson Reuters Trust Principles.